2017 BMW I3 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 MSRP Invoice Price Destination Fee Holdback Dealer Cost

-To avoid overpaying on a new BMW I3, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new BMW I3, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Here’s what drivers can look forward to in the new 2017 BMW i3.

 One of the biggest criticisms launched at electric cars is aimed at battery capacity.
 How many miles is one charge good for?
 Thankfully, BMW engineers were able to optimize the 2017 BMW i3’s battery by re-engineering its battery cells.
 They were able to make cells smaller but have higher energy density, effectively meaning they could put more cells within the same amount of space.

 The result is a 33.0-kWh capacity battery that matches the same dimensions as the older 22.0-kWh.
 It’s heavier, bringing the car’s total weight up to 2961 pounds, and technically less energy efficient.
 But the car can now travel a distance of up to 186 miles on a charge, though BMW admits drivers are more likely to see an average of 114 miles in real-world driving scenarios.

 Also new for the 2017 BMW i3 are new 19-inch wheels and a new Protonic Blue paint option.
 Inside the car are a new Deka World interior theme and real-time traffic information presented to the driver.
 The new trim replaces the Mega World version and features cloth made from recycled materials.

 Trim and options